strongback/strongback-java/README.md

 * **Logging** - Simple extendable framework to log messages at different levels.
 * **Uses WPILib** - Uses the WPILib classes underneath for safety and consistency.

 We're just getting started, so stay tuned.
-See [our wiki](https://github.com/strongback/strongback-java/wiki) for more details.
+See [our wiki](https://github.com/strongback/strongback-java/wiki) for more details, including how you can help out!